SnowMAviD/SnowMAviD/README.md

 - 👋 Hi, I’m @SnowMAviD
-- 👀 I’m interested in FiveM mod Development
+- 👀 I’m interested in Minecraft Plugin Development
-- 🌱 I’m currently learning LUA (FiveM)
-- 📫 Reach me Twitter: SnowMAviD, Instagram: snowmavid_official

 <!---
 SnowMAviD/SnowMAviD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.